stacks-network/docs/_develop/zero_to_dapp_4.md

 ## Congratulations
 {:.no_toc}

-You've completed the Zero to DApp tutorial and have joined the growing DApp developer community on Blockstack.
+You've completed the Zero-to-DApp tutorial and have joined the growing DApp developer community on Blockstack.
 We hope you've taken the extra step of submitting your Animal Kingdom application to the App.co site.